infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ```
 Now you can start using the `photon` instance and start interacting with your data source.

-## Creating data models
+## 5. Creating data models

-In TypeORM, data models are called `entities`.
+In TypeORM, data models are called "entities".
 It is recommended to define one entity class per file.
 TypeORM allows you to use your classes as database models and provides a declarative way to define what part of your model will become part of your database table.
 Entity is a class that maps to a database table.
-You can create an entity by defining a new class and mark it with @Entity(), like this:
+You can create an entity by defining a new class and mark it with `@Entity()`, like this:

 ```ts
 import {Column, PrimaryGeneratedColumn, Entity} from "typeorm";